timamus/linux-mint-install-apps/README.md

 ### Applets

+To prevent updates, go to the update manager and then right-click on the applet and select "Ignore all future updates for this package"

 > Battery Applet with Monitoring and Shutdown (BAMS)

 Install the BAMS applet (the best version is 1.5.1), then run: